 What Elon Musk Is Selling: Hope

-His fundamental message: it doesn’t have to be like this
+It doesn’t have to be like this

 “I don’t have to tell you things are bad.
 Everybody knows things are bad. … We know the air is unfit to breathe and our food is unfit to eat, and we sit watching our TVs while some local newscaster tells us that today we had fifteen homicides and sixty-three violent crimes, as if that’s the way it’s supposed to be.
 We know things are bad — worse than bad.”